 New Amsterdam was her name, before she was New York.
 With hundreds of museums, the city is a true center of modern and contemporary art, and an essential destination for art lovers.
-Beyond the walls and museum settings, you may find a masterpiece at the corner of a street.
+It’s impossible never to have seen a photograph of Manhattan… But beyond the walls and museum settings, you may find a masterpiece at the corner of a street.
 The streets of New York are full of curiosities, whether they are the result of a coincidence or an assiduous quest, they will surprise you.

 Join us today through the streets of New York and discover the hidden part of the city, it may surprise you.